medistree/medistree.id/content/services/consulting.md

 pricing: IDR 200K
 ---

-A consultation session is geared toward helping students and researchers in academia or the healthcare industry.
+Research and statistics consultancies are geared toward helping students and researchers in academia or the healthcare industry.

 ## Why consulting to MedisTree?